 • Drawing materials

 What?!?
 Where’s the plastic junk, the expensive but pointless games, the endless shelves of toys?
 I was sure she would try to list everything her little brain could remember.
-Instead, she chose high quality, fun items… and bubbles.
+Instead, she chose high-quality, fun items… and bubbles.

 Just like what would be on any good simplicity parenting toy list.

-• Blocks or building materials
+• Wooden blocks and building materials

-• One shelf of Books
+• One shelf of favorite books

 • Soccer ball

-• Sewing materials
+• Sewing supplies

-• Art supplies
+• Art materials

 But, there was a catch.
-I told her if she didn’t ask for it repeatedly over the next few months, we would pass the toys along to someone else.
+I told her that if she didn’t ask for it repeatedly over the next few months, we would pass the toys along to someone else.

 It worked.
 My preschooler proceeded to help me dump everything she owned onto the living room floor, knowing I was taking most of it away.